Dead or Alive? Implications of the Muon Anomalous Magnetic Moment for 3-3-1 Models: 3-3-1 r.h.n

 The 3-3-1 model that features right-handed neutrinos is called ({\it 3-3-1 r.h.n}), the third component of the leptonic triplet is replaced by a right-handed neutrino.
 For this reason, the model has the following leptonic sector \cite{Hoang:1995vq,Hoang:1996gi},

 In this case the five new gauge bosons are the $W^{\prime \pm}$, $Z^{\prime}$, $X^0$ and $X^{0 \dagger}$.
 As the third component of the fermion triplet is a neutral fermion, there is no doubly charged boson and the $X^0$ and $X^{0 \dagger}$ bosons are neutral.
-Following the notation in Eq.\eqref{ncm}, the vector and axial-vector couplings of the neutral current are found to be \cite{Hoang:1995vq,Hoang:1996gi}, \be g'_{V}(l) = \frac{g}{4 c_W} \frac{(1 - 4 s_W^2)}{\sqrt{3-4s_W^2}},\ g'_{A}(l) = -\frac{g}{4 c_W \sqrt{3-4s_W^2}},\nonumber \ee while the charged current takes the form,
+Following the notation in Eq.\eqref{ncm}, the vector and axial-vector couplings of the neutral current are found to be \cite{Hoang:1995vq,Hoang:1996gi}, while the charged current takes the form,

 \bea {\cal L} \supset - \frac{g}{2\sqrt{2}}\left[ \overline{\nu^c_R}\, \gamma^\mu (1- \gamma_5) \bar{l}\, W^{\prime -}_\mu \right], \eea which is similar to the {\it Minimal 3-3-1} model.
 It is important to highlight that the $X^0$ and $X^{0\dagger}$ gauge bosons do not contribute to the neutral current.